rahilsai/microswimmer-model/README.md

 weighted_memory_first_hit

 ### swimmer_trajectory_plots
-stores multiple trajectories for grid of initial points
+stores multiple trajectories for grid of initial points. calculates the squared displacement from initial point for every trajectory and then takes the average of this squared displacement for each timestep across the different trajectories to get a MSD(mean squared displacement) at each timestep.

 This script produces:
+- plot MSD against time (diffusion plot)
 - plot trajectory of a single swimmer
 - plot angle against time
 - plot angle against time, but mod 2*pi